What Is a Junior Ranger?

 Junior Rangers help protect and preserve national parks throughout the country.
 They have fun exploring national parks, learning about nature and history, and sharing their adventures with friends, families, and schoolmates.
 Junior Rangers continue to protect nature and history wherever they go.

-How Do I Become a Glacier Junior Ranger?
+How Can You Become a Junior Ranger?